IBM-EPBL/IBM-Project-16669-1659620007/README.md

 # Cloud-based Plasma Donor Application

-A cloud-based web application to allow registartion of new plasma donors and match them with requests for plasma.
+A cloud-based web application to allow registration of new plasma donors and match them with requests for plasma.

 ### **Batch: B7-1A3E**
 ### **Team ID: PNT2022TMID53045**